shubhaminit/Turn-Based-Strategy-Game/README.md

 ## User Interface

 The game scene starts with 4 player characters and 2 enemies in front.
 There is a red bar on top of the character, that is the **Health Bar**.
 There are numbers depicted with the bar that are called **Turns** that dipicts the number of turns left for a specific fighter.
+The maximum numbers of turn given to a single fighter is 3, Therefore the total number of turns you get are 12.
 There are *6* options given below namely **move, spin, shoot, grenade, sword, interact** with each performing their specific functions as:-

 1. The `move` helps you to move your character to the block you select.
 It takes one Turn.
 2. The `spin` spins the character at it's axis.
 It takes one Turn.